Yigal/courses-stats-part-2/chapter4.md

 The initial probabilities are $p\_{t=0}(H\_0) = 0.5, p\_{t=0}(H\_H) = p\_{t=0}(H\_T) = 0.25$

-After we throw the coin three times and get tail on each one, what are the probabilities for every hypothesis?
+After we throw the coin three times and get tail on each one, what is the probability that the coin is weighed towards tail?
+Select the correct range.

+`@hint`
 We can call the event of getting tail once T. The conditional probabilities are:

 $P(T | H\_0) = 0.5$